golanlevin/60-212/2024/assignments/assignment_10.md

 *(10%, 20 minutes, due 11/20)*

 * **Spend 20 minutes online** looking for content made in Touchdesigner that features some interaction that interests you on socialmedia.
 Search under **#touchdesigner/#doitintops**.
-Acceptable sites to do this viewing are Instagram,Twitter,Youtube
+Acceptable sites to do this viewing are Instagram,Twitter,Youtube,Vimeo.
+The [official TouchDesigner showcase on Vimeo.com](https://vimeo.com/groups/touchdesigner/sort:plays/format:thumbnail) is particularly good.

 * **Write** one sentence about why this form of interaction or visualization interests you.